justinjeon/hoth-type/README.md

 # hoth-type
 Made for Hack on the Hill 2018
+Typing game to track a player's word per minute and accuracy when typing complex strings

 known bugs:
 after finishing, last character typed appears in beginning of next prompt